 This chapter guides you through the requirements for working with ASP on IIS 7.
 You'll find that most of the features you worked with in the past still work today, but that you'll need to tighten up your code because IIS 7 isn't as forgiving about small errors.
 Some third-party products may refuse to work, especially if the vendor flouted the rules in the past to achieve some special purpose.
 You'll also find that configuration differs, but this chapter takes the curve out of learning the new process.
-In this chapter, you will learn how to do the following:

-- ◆ Define the requirements for moving the ASP application
+- Define the requirements for moving the ASP application

 - Configure an ASP page

-- ◆ Move existing ASP application to IIS 7
+- Move existing ASP application to IIS 7